Topological noetherianity for powers of algebraic representations: Abstract

 \section{Abstract}

 Powers of a polynomial $\oGL$-representation are topologically Noetherian under the action of $\oSym \times \oGL$.
-We show that this result extends to powers of algebraic representations of the orthogonal and the symplectic groups.
-This work is a natural follow-up to \cite{chiu-danelon-draisma-eggermont-farooq} and to \cite{eggermont-snowden}.
+We extend this result to powers of algebraic representations of the orthogonal and the symplectic groups, proving topological Noetherianity under the action of $\oSym \times \oO$ and $\oSym \times \oSp$ respectively.
+This work builds on \cite{chiu-danelon-draisma-eggermont-farooq} and \cite{eggermont-snowden}, and it provides further evidence that infinite powers of topologically Noetherian varieties remain topologically Noetherian up to permutations.